kantondev/stringine/README.md

 # stringine

-A simple cross-platform string manipulation utility
+A simple cross-language string manipulation utility

+### Stringine left in the past.
+Stringine development stopped in July 2020, and the repository is officially archived as of September 2021.
+The library works as normal, but it remains available in only 3 languages and has relatively small capabilities.

 ### Looking for documentation?